bgamari/ghc-wiki-import/data-parallel/closure-conversion/class-less.md

 1. If the declaration of `T` mentions another algebraic type constructor `S` with `tyConCC S == NoCC`, we cannot convert `T` and set its `tyConCC` field to `NoCC` as well.
 1. If **all** algebraic type constructors `S` that are mentioned in `T`'s definiton have `tyConCC S == ConvCC S`, we do not convert `T`, but set its `tyConCC` field to `ConvCC T` and generate a suitable conversion constructor `isoT`.
 (NB: The condition implies that `T` does not mention any function arrows.)
 1. If the declaration of `T` uses any features that we cannot (or for the moment, don't want to) convert, we set its `tyConCC` field to `NoCC` - except if Case 2 applies.
 1. Otherwise, we generate a converted type declaration `T_CC` together a conversion constructor  `isoT`, and set `tyConCC` to `ConvCC T_CC`.
-Conversion proceeds by converting all data constructors (including their workers and wrappers), and in particular, we need to convert all types in the constructor signatures by replacing all type constructors that have conversions by their converted variant.
-Data constructors get a new field `dcCC :: StatusCC DataCon`.
+Conversion proceeds by converting all data constructors (see below).

 Moreover, we handle other forms of type constructors as follows: